nus-cs2103-AY2223S2/ip/docs/README.md

 # User Guide
->Duke will remind at the start you if you have any deadlines that are due on the day.
+>Duke will remind you at the start if you have any deadlines that are due on the day.

 ## Commands
-Type your commands into the text box and eithe click send or press the enter button.
+Type your commands into the text box and either click send or press the enter button.

 ### todo
 Creates a todo task.